gunrock/gunrock/README.md

 <a class="anchor" id="1"></a>
 ## Footnotes
-1. Preferred **CUDA v11.5.1 or higher** due to support for stream ordered memory allocators (e.g. `cudaFreeAsync()`).
+1. Preferred **CUDA v11.5.1 or higher** due to support for stream ordered memory allocators.
-2. Essentials is intended as a future release of Gunrock.
+2. Essentials is intended as a future release of [Gunrock](https://github.com/gunrock/gunrock).
 You can read more about in our vision paper: [Essentials of Parallel Graph Analytics](https://escholarship.org/content/qt2p19z28q/qt2p19z28q_noSplash_38a658bccc817ba025517311a776840f.pdf).